 As part of the University’s mission to serve God by serving students, undergraduates are also encouraged to take full advantage of the University’s size, excellent faculty ratio and conducive research environment to learn as student learn best: through true hands-on opportunities.
 With the support available at Duquesne, undergraduates carry out our high standards of scholarship and research as well.

-Once a year, the entire University celebrates these student efforts at the Undergraduate Research and Scholarship Symposium (.pdf), and school-based events occur throughout the year.
+Once a year, the entire University celebrates these student efforts at the Undergraduate Research and Scholarship Symposium (which typically occurs in the spring), the Graduate Student Research Symposium (which typically occurs in the fall), and school-based events occur throughout the year.

 At Duquesne, the research opportunities include the sciences, but extend far beyond, like: